adamralph/bau/how_to_build.md

 1. Ensure you have .NET framework 4.5 installed.

-1. Ensure you have [scriptcs](http://chocolatey.org/packages/ScriptCs) installed.
+1. Ensure you have [scriptcs 0.13.3 or later](http://chocolatey.org/packages/ScriptCs) installed.

 ### Building